Ezequiel Duran Player Props: Rangers vs. Astros

 Ezequiel Duran At The Plate

+- Duran has picked up a hit in 63.1% of his 65 games this year, with at least two hits in 35.4% of them.

-- He has hit a home run in 12 games this year (18.8%), leaving the park in 5.1% of his chances at the plate.
+- He has hit a home run in 12 games this year (18.5%), leaving the park in 5% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.